When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 The guard just shrugged.
 He figured that the red flags meant this guy was trouble.
 He was more than glad to have him out of the hospital.
 In the parking lot he could cause fewer problems when the cops arrived.

 As Pete walked to his Prius he noticed the SUV that Jado and the woman had come from.
 He headed in that direction.
 There was another kid sitting in the passenger seat.
 He walked up to the door and tried to yank it open.
 It was locked.
-The kid looked up and said, “Oh, shit!”
+The kid looked up, recognized Pete from their trip to Jay’s house, and said, “Oh, shit!”
 The passenger window was down so Pete reached inside and felt for and found the lever.
 He unlocked the door, then pulled it open.
 Greg was trying to scramble to the driver’s side and get out.
 Pete reached in and grabbed the collar of his shirt and pulled him across the seat and out of the SUV.

-What he didn’t notice was Greg had reached into the back seat where he grabbed the handle on the top of the small hard plastic cooler chest.
+What he didn’t notice was Greg had reached between the front seats onto the floor where he grabbed the handle on the top of the small hard plastic cooler chest.
 As Pete pulled him out Greg brought the cooler chest with him and swung it hard, smashing it in Pete’s face, breaking his nose.

 It was fucking Jado!
 And he had a vicious looking switchblade knife in his right hand.
 The blade was long and bloody and it was moving toward him as Pete turned to face him.
 Before he could do anything about it the blade was shoved into his groin, seriously damaging his penis.
 He screamed in pain and as Jay pulled the knife out he reached his hands down to cover his groin.
 But Jay was like a madman.
-He shoved the blade through the soft part of Pete’s right hand between his index finger and thumb and through his pants into one of his testicles.
+He shoved the blade between the index finger and thumb Pete’s right hand and through his pants into one of his testicles.

 Pete screamed again, then collapsed onto the asphalt surface with his hands still trying to protect himself, bleeding from his nose and his groin.

-Jay held the blade pointing at Pete’s right eye and snarled, “You fucking move one inch and I’ll shove this blade into your fucking eyeball!”
+Jay held the blade pointing at Pete’s left eye and snarled, “You fucking move one inch and I’ll shove this blade into your fucking eyeball!”

 That’s when the hospital guards got to Jay and Pete.